SkyAlarcon/SkyAlarcon/README.md

 Quick and easy, right? 💖

+## What am I doing now?
+- I work as an Integration Analyst at [Track Trace RX](https://www.tracktracerx.com/)
+- Partnered with a medical startup to develop processes automation
+- Working on an Data Analysis project called [Steam Flashback](https://github.com/SkyAlarcon/Steam-Flashback) (Be sure to give it a read ;3)

 ## Is there more?
-- I'm looking for my first oportunity to work on tech/dev
+- I'm looking for and opportunity to work as dev (JS/Py)
-- Working on some projects (Telegram Bot and an API with Steam data integration atm)
-- And cycling a bunch to keep body and mind healthy
+- Cycling a bunch to keep body and mind healthy